astropy/astropy/docs/development/testguide.rst

     This document is currently in Draft form and is subject to change.

-This section describes the testing framework and format standards for tests in Astropy core modules (this also serves as recommendations for affiliated packages).
+This section describes the testing framework and format standards for tests in AstroPy core modules (this also serves as recommendations for affiliated packages).

 Testing Framework
 =================

 The testing framework used by AstroPy is the `py.test <http://pytest.org/latest/>`_ framework.

 Running Tests
 =============